tin2tin/Pallaidium/README.md

 * In the Generative AI add-on preferences, hit the "Install all Dependencies" button.

-* Note that you can change what model cards are used in the various modes here (video, image, audio)
+* Note that you can change what model cards are used in the various modes here(video, image, audio).

 * When it writes that it is finished(if any errors, let me know).